generaleagleyt/DefeatAndCapture/README.md

 - [SL Kidnapped Redux SE](https://www.loverslab.com/files/file/10087-sexlab-kidnapped-redux-se/) and
   [OStim Patch](https://www.loverslab.com/files/file/49431-sexlab-kidnapped-redux-ostim-patch/) -
   For the DAC SL Kidnapped Redux Patch.
 You get captured and stay in the dungeon instead of being sent away.
 - [Captive Player](https://www.loverslab.com/files/file/43497-captive-player/) - NOT SHIPPED YET.
-It contains an editer CP script.
+It contains an edited CP script.
 I messaged the author in case I need a permission for that.
 No reply yet.
   For the DAC Captive Player Patch.
 You get captured and stay in the dungeon instead of being sent away.
   Optional SkyrimNet awareness - NPCs differenciate between captives and captors.
 - [Leash Framework](https://www.loverslab.com/files/file/50377-leash-framework/) -